 In the Tales Series, if it's a monster and it's named after a real animal, don't expect it to look much like said animal.
 The most common example of this are the wolves, who aside from their canine body shape generally look more like reptiles then anything else.

 In Tales of Symphonia, Lloyd insists that Noishe is a dog, despite the presence of real dogs that look nothing like him.
-The rest of the world just seems to play along.
-Of course, we then find out that Noishe is something called a protozoan... but he doesn't look anything like our protozoans either.
+The rest of the world either lampshades this or just plays along.
+This is, however, justified: Lloyd reveals in Heimdall that he calls Noishe a dog because he knows that he's not a wolf, so he just assumed he was a dog.
+We later find out that Noishe is something called a protozoan... but he doesn't look anything like our protozoans either.
 Noishe is called protozoan because of its legend.
 It is the "first animal".
 If you know Scottish mythology Noishe is a (type of mythological) dog.
 His name is pronounced nearly identical to "Cu Sith" (Pronounced Cu Shee), and he matches the physical description of one.

 They also have a large, furry, bipedal and somewhat troll-like monster that could legitimately have been called a Bigfoot, a Troll, or possibly a Bugbear.
 It's simply called a Bear.
 The Palette Swap of it, encountered later in the game, is an Egg Bear, compounding the nonsense.